saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 saucectl run
 ```

 Specifying which tests you want to run in which environment can be configured in the `suites:` tab in the `.sauce/config.yml` file.
+This lesson will cover:

+* Setting different directories
+* Specifying certain test files
+* Running in different web browsers
+* Executing test in _Docker Mode_ or _Sauce Mode_
+* View test results on the Sauce Labs App

-Cypress and saucectl also offers you the options to run different groupings of tests in different browsers, and use _Sauce Mode_, _Docker Mode_ or a combination of the two.
+Running tests using Cypress and saucectl allows you to run as many combinations of tests and environments as you would like

 #### Video